open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 This workflow will publish the artifacts to maven central and will publish a github release with the javaagent jar attached and release notes based on the change log.

+Lastly, the workflow will try to create a PR to merge back any change log updates back to the main branch (typically this only affects patch releases).

 ## Patch Release

 All patch releases should include only bug-fixes, and must avoid adding/modifying the public APIs.